 Our Guiding Principles

-- CTL supports learners of all backgrounds and abilities, and helps develop practices that promote inclusive teaching.
+- CTL supports teachers and learners of all backgrounds and abilities and helps develop practices that promote inclusive teaching.

-- CTL responds to teaching, writing, and learning needs, and fosters innovations in pedagogy, technology, and student support.
+- CTL responds to instructors’ vision and students’ needs, and fosters experiments in pedagogy, technology, and student support.

 Our Partners and Collaborators